exussum12/coverageChecker/README.md

 then call the script you need

 ##Manually
-Clone this repository somewhere your your build plan can be accessed, composer install (required for the class loader only) Then call the script you need
+Clone this repository somewhere your your build plan can be accessed, composer install is prefered but there is a non composer class loader which will be used if composer is not installed.
+Then call the script you need